bkshaw/IITG_AI-ML/README.md

  </ul>

-There is a __Presentation__ directory which has the theory behind each algorithm and its detailed explanation.
+There is a __Presentation__ directory which contains the theory behind each algorithm and its detailed explanation.
 The __Dataset__ folder contains the datasets which are used in the various algorithms.